KenstonPTO/bylaws/README.md

 3. Membership enrollment shall be considered a fundraiser and shall be managed according to the “MEMBERSHIP AND DUES” section of these by-laws.
 4. In addition to an annual Membership Drive, each Building PTO may conduct one annual fundraiser not to exceed two weeks in active student/staff/parent involvement.
 All fundraising events/communications need to be approved by the Building Principal.
 5. Other events that generate income can only be conducted if the net profits are used for a specific Building or District goal that has been documented and communicated prior to the event.
 Examples include Book Fair, One-School-One Book, etc.
-6. Passive Fundraising events are allowed, and the proceeds may be desposited into the general fund, if approved by the PTO Council.
+6. Passive Fundraising events are allowed, and the proceeds may be deposited into the general fund, if approved by the PTO Council.
 A passive fundraiser is one in which an opportunity is provided to families, students, and/or staff that may be easily ignored, does not have an in-school component, and does not require PTO volunteers.
 These type of fundraisers typically are "match" based where some percentage of money spent is then donated to the PTO.
 Examples of approved passive fundraisers are: Coke Rewards, BoxTops4Education, School Kids supply drive, Kalahari, restaurant match funding.
 7. Community Sponsorships may be incorporated into fundraising but must be communicated to other Buildings through PTO Council.
 8. If an additional financial need arises a building PTO may present the proposed fundraiser to PTO Council for a vote.
 Such plans must be confirmed by PTO Council and the Building Principal prior to any activity, preparation or voting at the Building level.
 Financial need, funding purpose and current fundraising atmosphere in the District are to be considered.
 10. At the request of the Kenston School District, sponsorships may not be referenced on any materials deemed as homework.